NicolasRR/OptML/README.md

 </div>

 ### Bash Scripts
+Here is the list of our bash scripts, they are meants to be run from the terminal: `bash script.sh`
 - `run_async_momentums.sh`: for different momentum values: train asynchrounously save the model and weights during training.
 Then, generates the loss landscape with the different training trajectories
 - `run_delay_comp.sh`: for `world_size`$=[2,6,11]$ train asynchronously for different delay types (constant and gaussian), different delay intensities (small, medium, long) and different data partitioning strategies (`--split_dataset` and `--split_labels`), delay is applied to all workers and for some cases worker 1 is slowded down additionally
 - `run_kfold.sh`: K Fold Cross Validation for chosen datasets and optimizer